 - To finish: 2 tablespoons milk or 1 egg beaten

-- 1-2 tablespoons of powder sugar to sprinkle on top before serving
+- 1-2 tablespoons of powdered sugar to sprinkle on top before serving

 Instructions